JE99s/Credential_Harvesting/README.md

 - <b>VirtualBox Hypervisor </b>

 <h2>Lab Walk-through:</h2>
 <p>This demonstration will hit two birds with one stone.
-We’ll set up a phishing campaign with the <a href="https://docs.getgophish.com/user-guide/what-is-gophish" target="_blank">Gophish</a> application where we’ll identify a victim user group, fabricate phishing emails, and launch a campaign that is configured all in one platform.
+We’ll set up a phishing campaign with the <a href="https://docs.getgophish.com/user-guide/what-is-gophish" target="_blank">Gophish</a> framework where we’ll identify a victim user group, fabricate phishing emails, and launch a campaign that is configured all in one platform.
 Another element to this social engineering attack will be the credential harvesting tool that will clone a popular website and will act as the payload in our phishing campaign. </p>
 <br />
-<h3>Initialize Phishing Campaign</h3>
+<h3>Initialize the Phishing Campaign</h3>
 It's best to do this lab in an isolated environment.
 I have my Windows 10 VM and Kali Linux VM powered on.
 Both machines are in the same subnet, which is essential for this demonstration to execute properly.
 Let’s pull up to the Windows 10 VM.
 Make sure your Windows Firewall is turned off so there’s no interference for the social engineering attack.
 <br/>
 <img src="https://i.imgur.com/fQV0cA1.png" height="80%" width="80%" alt="Windows Firewall Turned Off"/>